-The Company engages retail shareholders at the general meeting.
-In addition, the Company has, since 2017, been collaborating with the Securities Investors Association (Singapore) to hold briefings for retail shareholders.
-In FY 2019, senior management briefed about 150 retail shareholders on the Company's strategy and performance.
+The Company has, since 2017, been collaborating with the Securities Investors Association (Singapore) to hold briefings for retail shareholders.
+In FY 2020's virtual session, the Company's CEO and CFO engaged about 120 retail shareholders on the Company's strategy and performance.

-All materials presented on these occasions are also made available on SGXNET and the Company's website in a timely manner, to ensure fair disclosure of information for the benefit of all shareholders.
+All materials presented on these occasions are also made available on the SGXNet and the Company's website in a timely manner, to ensure fair disclosure of information for the benefit of all shareholders.